 Although it is to a certain degree depending on the historical and social context, what is considered to be a psychological harm, the question arises whether this harm is rather caused through one’s own conservative condemnations.

-The argument from the “offence principle” can merely maintained, if there is any argument supporting psychological harm other than a resentment due to social determined convictions or because of a superficial tradition of aversion.
+The argument from the “offence principle” can merely be maintained, if there is any argument supporting psychological harm other than a resentment due to socially determined convictions or because of a superficial tradition of aversion.
 And this is, as I have written above, more than unlikely.

 I wish this world would question history and society more intensely, so that there would be no more 24-year-old men getting beaten to death because of having a diverse sexual identity or whatsoever.